 IDV was founded in September 2008 by a group of experienced disaster responders led by Andy Chaggar.
-Andy is a survivor of the 2004 Asian tsunami who holds a Master's degree in social development policy and development with a focus on disasters.
+Andy is a survivor of the 2004 Asian tsunami who holds a Master's degree in Social Development Policy and Management with a focus on disasters.

 - Committing to long-term sustainable recovery

 - Improving the resilience of vulnerable communities both before and after disaster

 - Filling the gaps that are often left behind when more traditional groups withdraw

 - Working in close partnership with survivors and local NGOS